|Fakta om uddannelsen |

 Graduates of the elite programme acquire analytical skills at a very high level.
 Potential future employers for elite graduates include Danish as well as international organisations, consulting firms, ministries, government agencies and financial institutions, including commercial banks, mortgage institutions, pension funds, insurance companies and investment banks.

 Students who are interested in pursuing an academic career may also progress to the PhD programme.
-The school offers a special transitional arrangement for elite students who wish to continue their research training in the PhD programme.
+In recent years a substantial part of the students enrolled in the PhD programme at the department of Economics and Business Economics have been graduates from the IMSQE programme.

 At Aarhus BSS, we conduct research at the highest academic level.